 Insulin is a hormone secreted by the pancreas for glucose absorption and metabolism.
 Insulin resistance is a condition where people are not able to use circulating insulin effectively as the cells of the body become resistant to insulin.
-This leads to difficulty in absorbing glucose and accumulation of sugar in the blood.
-However, many people who have insulin resistance have high blood sugar levels but not high enough to be labeled as diabetes.
-This condition is known as prediabetes stage.
+This leads to difficulty in absorbing glucose and the accumulation of sugar in the blood.
+However, many people who have insulin resistance have high blood sugar levels but not high enough to be labelled as diabetes.
+This condition is known as the prediabetes stage.

 It is not known exactly why one develops it; however, being overweight or obese are high-risk factors for developing this condition.
-Other factors which may also cause insulin resistance are genetic and lifestyle factors.
+Other factors that may also cause insulin resistance are genetic and lifestyle factors.

 Insulin resistance initially does not trigger any symptoms.
 You may be insulin resistant and may not even realize it at all.
 Sometimes a simple blood glucose test too cannot tell you if you are insulin resistant or not.